sjwilliams/scrollstory/README.md

     scrollOffset: 0
 });
 ```
-When programatically scrolled, the position from the top the item is scrolled to.
+When programatically scrolled, this is the position in pixels from the top the item is scrolled to.

 <a name="autoActivateFirst"></a>
 #### autoActivateFirst